alvinsengkey/endangered-animal-species-recognition/README.md

 # endangered-animal-species-recognition
-An Endangered Animal Species Recognition app, with Machine Learning and Flask web framework
+An Endangered Animal Species Recognition app, with Machine Learning and Flask web framework.